 3 Key Ways To Relieve and Manage Rheumatoid Arthritis

-Rheumatoid Arthritis (RA) is an autoimmune disease that can cause joint pain, discomfort, and eventual joint damage if it progresses untreated.
+Rheumatoid Arthritis (RA) is an autoimmune disease that can cause joint pain, discomfort, and eventually joint damage if it progresses untreated.
 While RA should be formally diagnosed and treated by a specialist, here are some self-guided ways to help relieve and manage the symptoms of RA that you can do right at home:

 A healthy, anti-inflammatory dietary approach can help reduce symptoms of RA.
 Suggested foods to incorporate into your diet are: